 In this example, the member thought that the CU deleted their previous comment on Facebook.
 It is important not to use negative language that may offend the user.
 Instead, we empathized with the member that Facebook does move things around quite often, and showed him where he could find his original comment, which was NOT deleted.

 [DOWNLOAD NOW: Our Definitive Guide to Social Media Marketing for Financial Institutions]

 Sometimes the hardest complaints are the shortest ones.
 Many of our clients will see a comment like the one below and ask, 'Should we respond?
 What should we say?'

 Our answer...
-YES you should ALWAYS respond and (even though you have no idea what the issue may be) thank them for taking time to reach out with the feedback.
+YES, you should ALWAYS respond and (even though you have no idea what the issue may be) thank them for taking the time to reach out with the feedback.
 Then offer to talk offline to learn more and treat the experience as a learning opportunity for your staff.

 4) Find a Timely Solution

 In this example, the Credit Union was going through a full core conversion and for the first 3 hours online banking was supposed to be available, there were issues updating the URL to online banking on the home page.

 This problem caused a lot of confusion and some frustration because members were told it would be available at 8 am, but it appeared not to be even after that time.
 In this case, we apologized for the inconvenience and shared a working link to the new online banking, while the homepage link was being fixed.

 Here are some other more general tips for handling negative comments online: